 A new class of optical oxygen sensor that can be photopatternable by traditional UV lithography is presented.
 They are fabricated using photopatternable spin-on silicone (polydimethylsiloxane, PDMS) with oxygen sensitive luminescent dyes.
 It has a good adhesion property and can be applied on glass or on photopolymer (SU-8) without any additional surface treatments.
 The optimum mixture composition for patternable oxygen sensitive membranes is investigated and its optical properties are characterized.
 Proof-of-concepts for two applications, intensity-based oxygen sensing with SU-8 based structure and self-calibration fluidic oxygen sensor, are described.
 These photopatternable optical membranes will find many applications wherever small patterns of oxygen sensitive membranes are required.

-R. Ambekar et al., "Photopatternable Polymeric Membranes for Optical Oxygen Sensors," IEEE Sensors Journal, Institute of Electrical and Electronics Engineers (IEEE), Feb 2009.
+R. Ambekar et al., "Photopatternable Polymeric Membranes for Optical Oxygen Sensors," IEEE Sensors Journal, vol. 9, no. 2, pp. 169 - 175, Institute of Electrical and Electronics Engineers (IEEE), Feb 2009.

 Chemical and Biochemical Engineering